 Prof. Albert Bifet, Project Leader, AI Institute, University of Waikato

-Prof. Karin Bryan, Director Environmental Research Institute, University of Waikato
+Prof. Karin Bryan, School of Environment, University of Auckland

 Prof. Bernhard Pfahringer, AI Institute, University of Waikato